 30. Plaintiff Industriens Pensionsforsikring A/S is one of Denmark's largest pension funds, with at least 400,000 pensioners.
-As set forth in the certification attached hereto as Exhibit A, Industriens purchased or otherwise acquired BD common stock at artificially inflated prices during the Class Period and was damaged as a result of the conduct alleged herein.
+Industriens purchased or otherwise acquired BD common stock at artificially inflated prices during the Class Period and was damaged as a result of the conduct alleged herein.
+See Exhibit A.